 Together with Monticello, the University of Virginia is a UNESCO World Heritage Site (one of the only college campuses in the United States to be designated as such.)
 UVA’s Rotunda and Lawn are also iconic examples of Jeffersonian architecture, but make sure you explore beyond the main building — the Pavilion Gardens framed by serpentine brick walls are gorgeous in spring and summer!
 UVA also has a new Memorial to Enslaved Laborers as the University starts to address its full history.

-There are also other presidential homes near Charlottesville.
+There are other presidential homes near Charlottesville, both of which put a focus on the lives and stories of the enslaved laborers who built this part of the country.
 James Monroe’s Highland is just down the road from Monticello and James Madison’s Montpelier is about an hour north of town in Orange.
 Montpelier is home to the phenomenal Mere Distinction of Color exhibit.
 It’s worth going out of your way for, if you’re a history-focused traveler.

 Arts and Culture in Charlottesville